ministryofjustice/security-guidance/docs/passwords.md

 **Note:** This section applies to passwords and PINs.

-You **shall not** share your password or account details with anyone, unless you have documented approval to share from your Line Manager or higher senior manager.
+You share your password or account details with anyone, unless you have documented approval to share from your Line Manager or higher senior manager.

-If a system or another person provides you with a password, change it before doing any MoJ work on that system.
+If a system or another person provides you with a password, change it before doing any work on that system.
 Examples of 'single-use' passwords include:

 -   Your own account on a work-provided laptop.
 -   A shared account for accessing a data analytics service.
 -   All supplier or vendor supplied accounts.

-You **shall** change a password whenever:
+You change a password whenever:

 -   There has been a security incident involving your account or password.
 For example, someone guessed your password, or you used it on another account.
 -   There was a security incident with the service that you access using the password.
 For example, if someone broke into the system that provides the service you use.
 -   Your line manager or other authorised person tells you to do so.

-When required to change a password, you **shall** do so as soon as possible.
+When required to change a password, you do so as soon as possible.
 If you don't change the password soon enough, you might be locked out of your account automatically.
 The following table shows the maximum time allowed:

 |Type of system|Maximum time to change a password|
 |--------------|---------------------------------|